shapeshift/lib/README.md

 ✨  Done in 0.47s.
 ```

-Similary you can unlink packages, which can be useful for debugging failing CI runs
+Similarly you can unlink packages, which can be useful for debugging failing CI runs
 ```bash
 ➜ yarn unlink-packages
 yarn run v1.22.15